coolaj86/abstract-http-request/README.md

 AbstractHttpRequest
 ====

-Note: The version 2.0 API is may change, but should stabalize by 2.1.0
+Note: The version 2.0 API may change, but should stabalize by 2.1.0

 Abstract HTTP Request is a lightweight HTTP Client for both **Node.JS** as well as **Modern Browsers** which handles: